Single Enforcement Body and Enforcement Powers

 The Next Steps document suggests that the Fair Work Agency will also be a ‘one stop shop’ for help and resource for employers to help provide clarity on employment rights.

-The creation of such significant new state powers to be carried out by a single enforcement body may move the dial from an emphasis on the enforcement of individual workers’ rights to proactive state enforcement of certain fundamental rights on behalf of workers.
+The creation of significant new state powers to be carried out by a single enforcement body may move the dial from an emphasis on the enforcement of individual workers’ rights to proactive state enforcement of certain fundamental rights on behalf of workers.
 For example, existing non-compliance risks in respect of holiday pay are likely to be magnified as the new agency could proactively investigate and enforce (for example using its powers to issue notices of underpayment or by bringing proceedings) such rights to holiday pay without the need for an individual worker to bring a claim.

 On the flip side, having a ‘one stop shop’ for employment guidance and support could help an already fragmented and complicated system where employers must go to multiple agencies for assistance.

 Regardless, the effectiveness of the Fair Work Agency will largely depend on how it is resourced – although the recent additions enabling the recouping of enforcement costs from liable parties may help with its ongoing funding.
+It has been announced that Matthew Taylor has been appointed as chair.

 Regulatory Enforcement Unit for Equal Pay